[Xapian-devel] Re: [Xapian-commits]7990:

 > happens before the winsock_initializer member is initialised.

-> The problem is that tests seem to randomly fail to connect to the remote
+> The problem is that tests seem to randomly fail to connect to

 > backend, which I think must be down to timing issues with starting